 An exhibition of speed or otherwise known as “speed ex”, “flooring it”, “street racing” is the amusement of car and bicycle lovers, meanwhile it is spectacular for bystanders.
-But few people know that the attractive act full of adrenaline is criminalized under the laws of California.
-It is considered as one of the driving offenses.
+Most people don’t realize that California law criminalizes the adrenaline-filled, attention-grabbing act.
+It considered as one of the driving offenses.

 According to California Vehicle Code 23109(c), a person shall not engage in a motor vehicle exhibition of speed on a highway, and a person shall not aid or abet in a motor vehicle exhibition of speed on any highway.